Cleaning Guides

 Old pet pee

-This method is a little bit trickier and its success depends on the age of the stain.
-The older the spot is, the lower the chances to get it out of your couch.
-So, in a spray bottle mix 300 ml of 3 percent hydrogen peroxide with 3 tablespoons of baking soda and then add 2-3 drops of dish detergent.
+This method is a little bit trickier, and its success depends on the age of the stain.
+The older the spot is, the lower the chances of getting it out of your couch.
+So, in a spray bottle, mix 300 ml of 3 % hydrogen peroxide with 3 tablespoons of baking soda and then add 2-3 drops of dish detergent.
 Shake the bottle until a homogeneous liquid is formed.
-T

-est the solution on an invisible part of the furniture.
-See if they are changes in the colour of the fabric, if not, proceed with to apply the mixture on the affected areas.
+Test the solution on an invisible part of the furniture.
+See if there are changes in the colour of the fabric; if not, proceed with applying the mixture on the affected areas.
 Repeat the process until the stain disappears.

 You may also like: